Is Advertising on WeddingWire & The Knot Worth The Money? - A Long Term Professional Review

 Intro

-WeddingWire and The Knot are two of the most used wedding directories in the United States.
-Many brides turn to these websites to find their vendors all in one place, listed by location and price.
+WeddingWire and The Knot are two of the most used wedding directories in the United States that many couples turn to to find vendors for their wedding.
 As a photographer, one of the most common questions I hear in regard to online advertising is, “Is advertising on WeddingWire or the Knot worth it?”
 My answer?
 Maybe.

-In this article I want to dive deeper into this question by starting off by giving my personal experience with WeddingWire and then sharing my thoughts on who it may benefit and who it may not.
-I do want to note that WeddingWire and The Knot are essentially the same platforms (do not believe what the sales reps say) and are owned by the same company so, though I only advertise on WeddingWire, I would say it is completely fair to take what is discussed in this article and apply it to The Knot.
+In this article I want to dive deeper into this question by starting off by giving my personal experience with WeddingWire over the 8 year period that I paid for the service and then sharing my thoughts on who may benefit and who may not.
+It should be noted that WeddingWire and The Knot are essentially the same platform owned by the same parent company - WeddingPro.
+Also, I do not pay for the service any longer as of September 2024 and have never been sponsored by or endorsed by them.

 My Personal Experience Advertising on WeddingWire

-I have been a full-time wedding professional going on six years now and have had the immense pleasure of photographing well over 200 weddings to date across the Pacific Northwest and the United States.
+I have been a full-time wedding professional since 2018 and have had the immense pleasure of photographing well over 250 weddings to date across the Pacific Northwest and the United States.
 When I began my journey, one of the most difficult things to do was to get my name out.
-I had created a website but it just was not getting the traction I wanted.
+I had created a website but it just was not getting the traction I wanted because I had no idea how to rank on Google.
 Then one day a sales representative from WeddingWire contacted me.
-After talking with them for a short while and listening to their “pitch”, I called a friend who was a professional in my area who informed me that they were legit and that they would likely be worth the investment.
+After talking with them for a short while and listening to their “pitch”, I called a friend who was a professional wedding photographer in my area who informed me that they were legit and that they would likely be worth the investment.
 At the time, their featured listing (which ensures first page placement) was about $1,500.
 To a part-time photographer just starting out, it was a VERY large sum of money.
 It was probably more expensive than all my gear combined at the time.
 I called the sales representative back and asked about their cancellation policy to which they said I could cancel within the first 6 months and receive the final 6 months as a refund.
 I very reluctantly decided to pull the trigger.
-My starting price for weddings that year was $1,250 and my most popular package was $1,500 so the way I figured, I would have to at least book one wedding to come even and two to make it worth it.
+My starting price for weddings that year was $1,250 and my most popular package was $1,500 so the way I figured, I would have to at least book one wedding to come even and two to make it “worth it”.

-A year before this and I had done a lot of work for my friend who was the photographer I mentioned previously.
-He allowed me to keep the photos I took for him while second shooting which gave me a pretty amazing portfolio to work with.
-Combine that with my pricing (in my area, that was a is for a good photographer) and I was able to photograph 25 weddings my very first year of being a full-time professional.
+The year before I went out on my own and paid for a WeddingWire listing, I did a lot of work for my friend who was the photographer I mentioned previously.
+He allowed me to keep the photos I took for him while second shooting weddings which gave me a pretty amazing portfolio to work with.
+Combine that with my affordable pricing and I was able to book 25 weddings my very first year of being a full-time professional.
 Of those weddings, a whopping 15 were from WeddingWire.

-The next year, I upped my prices pretty significantly (after hearing many times from couples about how much of a “deal” I was), charging $1,950 for my starting price and $2500 for my most popular package.
-The number of bookings from WeddingWire dropped to around 10 and I began to notice a certain “theme” with advertising on the platform (don’t worry, I’ll get into this later).
-The year after, I charged $2,450 for my starting price and $2,850 for my most popular package; and I booked only 6 weddings from the platform.
-This current season, I am charging $3,500 and $4,000 for the packages aforementioned and am almost fully booked with only 5 being from WeddingWire.
+The next year, I upped my prices pretty significantly (after hearing many times from couples about how much of a “deal” I was), charging $1,950 for my starting price and $2,500 for my most popular package.
+The number of bookings from WeddingWire dropped to around 10 yet I photographed 32 weddings.
+The year after, I charged $2,450 for my starting price and $3,000 for my most popular package.
+I booked only 6 weddings from WeddingWire but photographed 36 weddings.
+Fast forward a couple more years to my 2023 season and my starter pricing was $3,500 and most popular option was $4,500.
+I booked only TWO weddings through WeddingWire and photographed 39 weddings.
+This season, I decided to happily drop the service as I did not think it worth the money or time… more on my in-depth reasoning later.

 Is It Worth It?

-As you may have noticed in my story, the number of WeddingWire bookings dropped significantly over time.
+As you may have noticed in my personal experience, the number of WeddingWire bookings dropped significantly over time.
 Why was that?
-Let’s break it down...

-Though I booked less weddings through this platform year to year, I booked more brides overall each consecutive year.
-My work has only gotten better as has my whole process and customer experience so it was not due to a regression there.
-The only logical thing then that makes sense then is that my prices increased year to year.
+Though I booked less weddings through WeddingWire year to year, I booked more couples overall each consecutive year.
+Over time I have only gotten better as a photographer and have offered better customer experiences.
+The only consistent thing that has changed in a “negative” way is my pricing.

-Now I think would be a great time to mention the “theme” I referred to before in my story because it perfectly explains why my WeddingWire bookings dropped so much from year to year.
-The first year that I advertised on the platform, my conversion rate (number of brides who contacted me and ended up booking me through the service) was pretty decent.
-I’d say for every 3 brides who contacted me, one of them booked.
+The first year that I advertised on the platform, my conversion rate (number of couples who contacted me and ended up booking me through the service) was pretty decent.
+I’d say for every 3 couples who contacted me, one of them booked.
 Why was that?
-The answer is simple; because I had a good portfolio and (more importantly) was affordable.
+The answer is simple; because I had a great portfolio and (mainly) I was “affordable”.
 As my prices increased, my bookings from the service and conversation rate dropped.
-So, here is the takeaway: most brides on WeddingWire are bargain hunting.
-Now, I just want to say that I absolutely do not blame them because WeddingWire caters to that; but from a vendor’s perspective, it is disappointing.
+So, here is the takeaway: most couples on WeddingWire are bargain hunting and looking for an “affordable option”.
+Now, I just want to say that I absolutely do not blame those couples.
+I am a huge advocate of sticking to a budget and being wise with one’s money.
+However, I will say as a vendor, the fact that WeddingWire makes interactions and communication incredibly transactional and in no way personal on their app truly sucks.
+The number of couples who ghost you and don’t even reply is truly depressing.
+I’ve even asked myself over the years if 90% of these inquiries are even real or just created by the app to give the appearance of being real - what a conspiracy theory.

-WeddingWire is completely different from a customer’s perspective and tailors to this “bargain hunting” mentality.
-I set up a customer account myself to give it a try so that I could write this article as accurately as possible.
+Claiming that WeddingWire is transactional and impersonal may seem like quite the claim till you fully understand the experience from the couple’s perspective.
+To fully experience this and write as comprehensive of a review as possible, I created a customer account.
 As a customer, you find photographers based on the area you are searching in.
 Once you select an area, you get a list of photographers.
-The only things you are given to select a photographer is their main image that supposedly represents their portfolio and the photographer's “most popular price”.
-You also have a button that says “request pricing” which, when clicked, generates an automated message to the photographer that is auto-populated with your information (wedding date, venue (if you have one), and guest count (if you know)).
+The only things you are given from this list is a photographer’s banner image that supposedly represents their portfolio and the photographer's “most popular price”.
+Without even clicking on the photographer’s listing to see any other work, customers have a button that says “request pricing” which, when clicked, generates an automated message to the photographer that is auto-populated with the customer’s information (wedding date, venue (if you have one), and guest count (if you know)).
 The message looks something like this:

 “We are currently planning for our wedding on (date) at (venue) and would like to learn more about your business.
 Could you send us some additional information?
 Thank you!”

-So, to tie this back into my personal experience, it has always bothered me that WeddingWire was set up this way.
+So let’s bring this back into my personal experience… it has always bothered me that WeddingWire was set up in this way.
 Yes, it does make the customer experience quick and easy but from a vendor’s perspective, it is honestly quite annoying and feels transactional and not at all personal.
-Over the last year, I have had maybe 50 brides contact me looking for information on WeddingWire.
-Of those brides, maybe five ever wrote back and of the ones who did not write back, about 95% ghosted me further when I sent them a follow up message (as an aside, I do not generally chase customers but this year I was simply curious if they would even reply).
-Though I do have a copied and pasted message I send when initially replying to their inquiry (100% recommend by the way to save time), I always hand write the first portion of my response to try and make it as personal as possible.
-My message is always friendly and includes a question to try and get them to engage even a little.
-Compare this to my conversion rate on my website (being probably a 95% inquiry to book rate) and it really makes WeddingWire seem like a waste of time.
-Brides who come to my website spend time looking over my portfolio, pricing and packages, and sometimes even my blog before they write me.
+Over my last year of paying for a listing, I had maybe 50 brides contact me looking for information on WeddingWire.
+Of those brides, maybe five even wrote back after my initial reply; and of the ones who did not write back, about 95% ghosted me further when I sent them a follow up message (as an aside, I do not generally chase customers but I had a feeling after that year I was going to discontinue the service.
+I was simply curious if the leads were even real or if they would even reply to a follow-up message).
+Compare this to my conversion rate on my website being probably a 95% inquiry to book rate and it really makes WeddingWire seem like a waste of time and money.
+Brides who come to my website spend time looking over my portfolio, pricing, packages, and sometimes even my blog before they write me.
+They actually take time and effort looking into me and my business and our first interaction is personal and INTENTIONAL.

 This all being said, there is a small silver lining.
-Some brides do look on WeddingWire and then conduct a further investigation of people’s websites.
-These brides will use WeddingWire as a directory and then go to photographers’ websites to view their portfolio.
-If they like what they see then they will reach out to the photographer via their website instead of WeddingWire.
-I have seen this to be the case with about 5 brides a year and I truly apprecate that they do this instead of just clicking a button and sending an automated inquiry.
+A VERY small number of couples use WeddingWire as a directory and then go to a photographer’s websites to view their portfolio and learn more about them.
+If the couple likes what they see, then they will reach out to the photographer via their website instead of WeddingWire.
+I have seen this to be the case with about 2-3 brides a year and I truly appreciate that they do this instead of just clicking a button and sending an automated inquiry.
+I also collect information on how people find me in my contact form to best keep track of this.

 Who Can Benefit?